nephio-project/docs/content/en/docs/neo-porch/3_getting_started/installing-porchctl.md

 ```

 {{% alert color="primary" title="Note:" %}}
-You can just reload/refresh your terminal manually without the command by just closing the terminal and starting a new one.
+You can reload/refresh your terminal manually without the command by just closing the terminal and starting a new one.
 Either works as intended.
 {{% /alert %}}

-Test that the auto-completion works with the following command and pressing the auto-complete key usually `<TAB>` twice.
+Test that the auto-completion works with the following command and pressing the auto-complete key, which is usually `<TAB>`, twice.

 ```bash
 porchctl
 ```

-If auto-completion is working as correctly this should return a similar output to the one below
+If auto-completion is working as intended, this should return a similar output to the one below:

 ```bash
 completion  (Generate the autocompletion script for the specified shell)